BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_2_Building_the_Structure_of_P2SH.md

 The following script collects the complete methodology for changing an integer between -2147483647 and 2147483647 to a little-endian signed-magnitude representation in hex:

-> **WARNING:** This script has not been robustly checked.
+> :warning: **WARNING:** This script has not been robustly checked.
 If you are going to use it to create real locking scripts you should make sure to double-check and test your results.
 ```
 file: integer2lehex.sh
 #!/bin/bash